CarlosChicata/data_world_portfolio/Projects/POC/AWS_convert_csv_to_iceberg_format/README.md

 ### EMR

+⚠️ __Note__: in AWS EMR you have two options: serverless or serverfull.
+For this POC, i chosen the serverless options because i don't worry about configuring, managing, and scaling clusters or servers.

 ## How to prepare this project?

 ⚠️ I did this part; but if you wanna know how i generate this tables and you wanna generate these in new format, Read this part.